sphnsx/morpews/README.md

 ## development

-simply open `index.html` in a web browser to view the site locally.
+simply open `index.html` in a web browser to view the site locally. # Test connection